DougBurke/sherpa-standalone-notebooks/README.md

-Note that this is in the process of being updated for the Sherpa 4.12.2 release, so not everything may be correct (in particular the Binder versions have not been updated, as that will likely wait for the CIAO 4.13 release).

 # Notebooks for Sherpa

 IPython notebooks showing off how to use either the [standalone version](https://sherpa.readthedocs.io/en/latest/) or [CIAO](http://cxc.harvard.edu/sherpa/) version of Sherpa to fit data.
-They were originally intended for the standalone version, but it's now easy to run Jupyter notebooks in CIAO (as of the 4.11 release) so you can use both.

 ---